 Though you may have heard mold mentioned, you may not be familiar with what it is and how dangerous it is.
-A fungus, it spreads through tiny spores that typically can’t be seen and quickly grows in a variety of damp, dark conditions.
+Fungus spreads through tiny spores that typically can't be seen and quickly grow in a variety of damp, dark conditions.

 - Allergenic Molds: If you have an allergy to mold or have asthma that is aggravated by mold, this is most likely the type of mold you've been exposed to, with children being particularly sensitive to developing health issues due to this type of mold.

 - Pathogenic Molds: Though less common, this type of mold causes an infection, especially when the immune system is weak due to other health issues.
 This can include responses that resemble pneumonia or Apophysomyces trapeziform is, a mold that showed up in victim's wounds following an outbreak after the Joplin, Missouri EF-5 tornado.

 - Toxigenic Molds: Toxigenic mold creates mycotoxins, chemical toxins inside or on the surface of the mold.
 When it's unwittingly inhaled, ingested or touched, it causes serious health effects for most people such as a suppressed immune system and cancer.
 Aflatoxin grows on peanuts and grains, as well as other foods, and is one of the strongest carcinogens.

 House Mold SmellLocating Mold - Though you usually associate mold in your home with its visible appearance in a dark corner, a musty odor should always be investigated because mold isn’t always in places it can be seen.
 Mold is typically associated with damp, dark, warm conditions, but it can grow anywhere with sufficient moisture and can be hidden inside walls, the ceiling, and floors.
 Mold can also cause problems with your home's structural integrity.